-Professor Ken Baldwin is the inaugural Director of the Australian National University’s (ANU) Energy Change Institute, now part of the ANU Institute for Climate, Energy and Disaster Solutions.
-He is also the founding Director of the ANU Grand Challenge, Zero-Carbon Energy for the Asia-Pacific.
+Professor Ken Baldwin was the inaugural Director of the Australian National University’s (ANU) Energy Change Institute (now part of the ANU Institute for Climate, Energy and Disaster Solutions), and also the founding Director of the ANU Grand Challenge, Zero-Carbon Energy for the Asia-Pacific.

 The main focus of his work is to help drive the energy transition, particularly for Australia’s export future based on renewable energy.

 • Project Steering Committee, Australian Energy Technology Assessment (2011-2013)

 • Board member, South East Region of Renewable Energy Excellence (SERREE, 2014-2019)

 • Socio-Economic Modelling Advisory Committee, South Australian Nuclear Fuel Cycle Royal Commission (2015-2017)

 • Chair, Energy Cluster, the Australia-Indonesia Centre (2015-2018)